rekcoob/laravel-vue/README.md

 # Laravel/Vue App

 > Laravel 7.12 API that uses the API resources with a Vue.js frontend
-> CRUD App with pagination
+> crud app with pagination

 ## Quick Start